 How to renew a Dubai Driving Licence in 1970s

 Someone who knows how things work is helpful when dealing with local Agencies.
-Most Dubai based Companies, whether foreign or local, had someone on their Staff could guide and assist dealing with these Agencies.
-These "Mr Fix Its" became essential to a Companies "smooth" operationa !!
+Most Dubai based Companies, whether foreign or local, had someone on their Staff who could guide and assist when dealing with these Agencies.
+These "Mr Fix Its" weere essential to a Company's "smooth" operation.
 This is how it worked.

 Hajji. - Friend and Colleague

 Hajji. was a friend and colleague.
-Dubai born and bred, he had been an Engine Driver on small Oil Tankers trading in the Gulf and then Harbour Tugs at Port Rashid.
-Hajji. was unflustered by any event and dealt with people in a calm, friendly and respectful way.
+Dubai born and bred, he had been an Engine Driver on small Oil Tankers trading in the Gulf, then Harbour Tugs at Port Rashid.
+Hajji. was unflustered by any event.
+He dealt with people in a calm, friendly and respectful way.
 Those qualities were recognised.
-He began working with Kumar - a colleague who registered Port Rashid's plant and vehicles with Dubai Police - who trained Hajji until he was able to take full responsibility for Kumar's work enabling Kumar to take on different responsibilities.
-Part of Hajji's new responsibilities was helping renew Colleagues' Dubai Driving Licences.
+He began working with Kumar who registered Port Rashid's plant and vehicles with Dubai Police.
+Kumar trained Hajji until he was able to take full responsibility for Kumar's work enabling Kumar to take on different responsibilities.
+Part of Hajji's new responsibilities was helping renewing Dubai Driving Licences for Expat Staff.

 Hajji. (or Hajji or Hajji) is an Arabic term of respect for someone who has made the pilgrimage to Mecca